Ahmedwaleed22/pharmago-supplier-frontend/docs/supplier-profile-implementation.md

 - [ ] Audit trail for profile changes
 - [ ] Webhook support for profile updates

-This implementation provides a solid foundation for pharmacy profile management while maintaining backward compatibility and supporting future enhancements.
+This implementation provides a solid foundation for supplier profile management while maintaining backward compatibility and supporting future enhancements.